hplp/ai-hardware-project-6501-group1/README.md

 - Measure and compare inference time and accuracy on Pynq-Z1 against them on traditional hardware (CPU/GPU) to demonstrate FPGA's viability for NLP tasks.

 ## Technology Stack:
-pynq FPGA, Xilinx Vitis AI, Python.
+Pynq-Z1, Xilinx Vitis AI, Python.

 ## Expected Outcomes:
 - We expect our optimized lightweight models to achieve high accuracy on the Pynq-Z1, closing to that of the BERT model.